DevHedronYT/GameDev/Python-GameDev/Maths-for-GameDev/README.md

 Use your arrow keys to go through the slides and at slide 3 and 4 you can draw lines by clicking in places and then pressing "D" and you can also create some simple rectangles and maybe make text with them.

-## 3rd Party Assets Used in the Game:
+## 3rd Party Assets Used in the Program:

 None Used Except for Text Which Can be Found Here: https://managore.itch.io/m6x11